That’s what I do.

-My biggest ongoing research project involves the RTDNA/Hofstra University Annual Survey.
-2017-2018 is my 24th year of directing the most widely-cited research in the field.
+Look for a new name soon on the annual RTDNA research.
+After a dozen years, Hofstra is ending its sponsorship, and I’ll be affiliating with a new university.
+You should see it here soon enough.
+The RTDNA/Hofstra University Annual Survey is my biggest, ongoing research project, and 2019-2020 is my 26th year of directing the most widely-cited research in the field.
 The survey is conducted in the fourth quarter of each year and released by RTDNA (on its website) in a series of articles each year.
 From there, the data finds its way into hundreds of newspapers, magazines and books every year.
 One year old (and older) data is published here on this site (under RTDNA Research).

-Deb Wenger at the University of Mississippi and I have spent the last year working on a project for the Knight Foundation that started as the future of local TV news and has morphed into the future of local news.
-The first parts have been published by Knight at kng.ht/tvnewsreport
+Deb Wenger at the University of Mississippi and I spent a fair amount of the last two years on a project for the Knight Foundation that started as the future of local TV news and has morphed into the future of local news.
+It’s been published by Knight at kng.ht/tvnewsreport

-There’s still more to come, and it piece of the research seems to lead to more research, so keep an eye out for more on where local news is heading.
+We’re hoping that there’s still more to come, so keep an eye out for more on where local news is heading.